 The HomeMods.org website is provided as a service of the Fall Prevention Center of Excellence (FPCE), a project of the University of Southern California (USC) Leonard Davis School of Gerontology.

 VISIT their resources page for information on aging issues, home modification, and supportive housing.

 This US government department is responsible for national policy and programs that address America’s housing needs, that improve and develop communities and enforce fair housing laws.

-The Texas Department of Housing and Community Affairs is the state agency responsible for affordable housing, community and energy assistance programs, colonia activities, and regulation of the state's manufactured housing industry.
-The Department currently administers $2 billion through for-profit, nonprofit, and local government partnerships to deliver local housing and community-based opportunities and assistance to Texans in need.
+The Texas Department of Housing and Community Affairs is the state agency responsible for affordable housing, community and energy assistance programs, and regulation of the state's manufactured housing industry.
+The Department currently administers $2 billion through for-profit, nonprofit, and local government partnerships to deliver local housing and community-based opportunities and assistance to Texans in need (visit Help for Texans).
 The overwhelming majority of the Department's resources are derived from mortgage revenue bond financing and refinancing, federal grants, and federal tax credits.